 Given the rather low rate of completion and return of the longer questionnaire (46 percent), substantial bias in the sample is possible.
-However, comparison of the responses to the long questionnaire with data on the universe on every variable reported in the 1967 membership directory revealed negligible differences.3 Although there may variables, it does not seem likely that any bias appreciably altered the relationships among the variables studied here.
+However, comparison of the responses to the long questionnaire with data on the universe on every variable reported in the 1967 membership directory revealed negligible differences.
+Although there may have been greater differences on other variables, it does not seem likely that any bias appreciably altered the relationships among the variables studied here.
 For instance, the return rate may have been lower among divorced persons because they were reluctant to respond to the rather personal marital history questions, but there is no apparent reason why any such difference should have varied systematically by first wife's college major.